kodaneflash/tiktokviewbot/README.md

 How to run:
 ```
-  1. Verify that you have pip and python installed => https://www.youtube.com/watch?v=dYfKJMPNMDw
+  1. Verify that you have pip and python installed
-  2. Run this command in cmd: pip install tls_client requests colorama pillow
+  2. Run this command in Terminal: pip3 install tls_client requests colorama pillow
   3. run the python file by double clicking on it or type: python viewbot.py
 ```